rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

-Other: the Amulet tutorial fight can end early if you shoot at the gate carelessly using the Amulet, at least in the very start of the fight. §
+Other: the Amulet tutorial fight can end early if you shoot at the gate carelessly using the Amulet, at least at the very start of the fight. §

 World weapon: you can get Sword, Javelin or Shield from the enemies in the